 PhD programme in Law

-The Faculty of Law offers an ambitious programme for doctoral education, leading to a PhD degree.
-On this page you will find information about admission, courses, rules and regulations.
+The Faculty of Law offers an ambitious doctoral education programme, leading to a PhD degree.
+On this page you can find information on admission, courses, rules and regulations.

 Content and courses

-At the Faculty of Law, most PhD candidates hold positions as PhD fellows ("stipendiat") during their doctoral training period, usually of 3 or 4 years duration.
-When a position is available, it will be advertised on our website www.uib.no/jur.
-To submit an application to an advertised position, you must provide all the required information via the website JobbNorge (there will be a link in the advert).
+At the Faculty of Law most PhD candidates hold positions as PhD fellows ("stipendiat") during their doctoral training period.
+When a position is available it will be advertised on our website www.uib.no/jur.
+To submit an application to an advertised position you must provide all the required information via the website JobbNorge (there will be a link in the advert).

 Please note that admission is only possible after you have documented sufficient funding to cover the costs relating to the doctoral training period, or have been appointed to a PhD fellowship.

-- an approved educational qualification (Master's degree or equivalent).
-Applicants with education from outside Norway must enclose certified translation into English or Scandinavian if the original diploma and transcripts is in any of these languages.
+- a Master's degree or an equivalent university or college university degree.
+Applicants educated abroad must enclose certified translation into English or Scandinavian if the original diploma and transcripts are not in any of these languages.
 The applicant must also enclose an approval from NOKUT.
 Please see www.nokut.no for information regarding general approval of education.

-- sufficient financing for living costs and the research project
+- sufficient funding for living costs and the research project

 - suggested supervisors

-- an approved project description, which is a research plan often developed in cooperation with potential supervisors
+- an approved project description (a research plan often developed in cooperation with potential supervisors)

 - a research field for the PhD studies in which UiB professors have research interests and qualifications for supervision

-Admission is dependent on your being selected on the basis of your merits as a student, your work experience, publications and project description.
-Further information, including Handbook for doctoral education (PhD) at UIB, regulations, can be found on the University of Bergen's PhD portal.
+Admission is dependent on you being selected on the basis of your merits as a student, your work experience, publications and project description.
+Further information, including Handbook for doctoral education (PhD) at UIB and regulations, can be found on the University of Bergen's PhD portal.

 PhD at University of Bergen